Selling A Storm Damage House In Texas banner Texas

 Setting the Right Price

-Figuring out the right price for a storm-damaged property takes more than just checking the damage.
-You need to look at different factors that affect its market value.
+Figuring out the right price for a storm-damaged property requires more than just checking the damage.
+You need to consider different factors that affect its market value.

 What Factors Influence the Pricing of a Storm-Damaged Property?